-That means, first of all working out which media you really want to focus on, because pitching is a lot of work.
+But first things first, you need to do the groundwork and identify what media you really want to focus on, because pitching is a lot of work.
 You could easily spend several hours with one journalist, to work out the finer details of the opportunity that works for you both.

 Sometimes pitching is about getting a journalist to use the media release.
 But sometimes a media release isn’t even needed – when you have sometime unique to offer them and especially if it’s an exclusive.
 If you have a really interesting story or issue, and a great spokesperson who is across all their messaging and willing to make themselves available for interview, you might secure excellent coverage without a media release at all.
-Just recently we were able to secure 200+ media hits for a client with one pitch phone call and one interview.
+We’ve had instances where we’ve been able to secure 200+ media hits for a client with one pitch phone call and one interview.

 Timing is key when pitching, as journalists are always working towards a deadline, and your story can’t be newsworthy forever.